 Little Men is a coming-of-age movie that reminds the audience of how brightly and quickly those childhood friendships burned.
 Sometimes those fleeting intense friendships last the longest in the memory.
 What is also wonderful in the film too is that the complex lives of the parents come to bear on that childhood relationship in such a mournfully realistic way.
 Although seemingly simple in story, the complexities of the lives depicted bring it alive, pushing the pace of the drama and never letting the stillness become dull.

 The film is out in cinemas on Friday 23rd September and is worth your attention.
-It’s a quietly moving that will remain with you.
+It’s a quietly moving story that will remain with you.